 2. Blue Lagoon is 45 minutes drive from Reykjavik.
 It is actually closer to Keflavik airport.
 So it is more convenient to go after landing or on the last day and stay the night in Keflavik area

-3. They have a bus called Destination Blue Lagoon to take you from/to airport and to/from Reykjavik if you do not rent a car.
-When you book your slot in Blue Lagoon you have a choice to book transportation as well and tou can see the schedule there.
+4. They have a bus called Destination Blue Lagoon to take you from/to airport and to/from Reykjavik if you do not rent a car.
+When you book your slot in Blue Lagoon website you have a choice to book transportation as well and tou can see the schedule there.
 They also have a luggage storage in a separate building near the parking lot

 6. Like all natural hot spring and pool in iceland you have to shower naked (yes there is individual cubicle, no worries 😜) before entering the pool.
 Blue lagoon provided the head to toes body wash and conditioner for your hair (which leaves your hair silky smooth afterward)